msmrexe/university-cs-projects/uni-masters/matrix-computations/performance-comparison/README.md

 - Gauss-Seidel
 - SOR

-Each function is tested on random matrices of increasing dimensions to measure the method's performance; for each test, the feasibility and solution accuracy is evluated to decide whether to run the method or produce a new matrix with the same dimensions.
+In the main file "Performance Comparison," each module is tested on random matrices of increasing dimensions to measure the method's performance; for each test, the feasibility and solution accuracy is evluated to decide whether to run the method or produce a new matrix with the same dimensions.
 The final measurements are plotted as a graph to increase the ease of comparison.

 ### Note